What is a Bluetooth mesh network?

 "A lot of buildings are not that well integrated," he tells IT Pro.
 "A mesh networking system allows you to monitor and control your lights and your other systems and have them talking to each other and have sensors in real-time informing those systems what they should and shouldn't be doing."

-"It's really simple," Woolley says.
+"It's really simple," Woolley explains.
 "The sun coming out from behind the cloud can cause the ambient light level in the room to get brighter, so the system turns the lights down, very subtly, in real-time and people don't even realise what's going on.

-"There in this nice working environment where all the lighting is at just the right level for people to be comfortable and it stays like that throughout the day.
+"[This creates] this nice working environment where all the lighting is at just the right level for people to be comfortable and it stays like that throughout the day.
 Even when it is getting darker or it's getting brighter, the sensors in real-time are talking to the lighting controllers that act inside the lights talking directly to them."

 In this case, lighting would act as only one element of a much larger network, allowing multiple autonomous applications to run simultaneously.
 Woolley calls it "orchestration" when all the systems of a building change in unison, and as the term suggests, the mesh network only uses one device to communicate with the rest.